alexott/databricks-nutter-repos-demo/README.md

 * In the Azure DevOps, in the Pipelines section, select Releases, and click "New release pipeline"
 * Select "Empty Job" in the dialog
 * In the Stage dialog enter some meaningful name for it
+* In the "Variables" tab, link the variable group that was created previously
 * Configure job & task:
   * Configure agent - in the "Agent Specification" select "ubuntu-18.04"
   * Click on "+" and find the "Command line" task